 However, regardless of any of those factors, the best fruit to eat for all of us is the fruit that is lowest in sugar.
 We want to stick with low sugar fruit the majority of the time, the medium sugar fruit more moderately, and the high sugar fruit should be reserved for special occasions and occasional treats.
 However, it’s also important to choose fruits that provide you with the richest nutritional value.
 For example, all berries provide exceptional antioxidant levels.
 Cherries, prunes, apples, plums, peaches, pears, figs and dates are also good sources of antioxidants.
 So you want to take into account both the sugar/carb content and the level of nutrients it provides.

-So, for example, here is how I eat fruit: I eat strawberries, raspberries, blueberries, cherries, peaches, pears, and avocados on a regular basis; apples and plums occasionally; dates, figs, pineapple, raisins, and banana on special occasions.
-However, I only eat one serving of fruit about 3 times a week, as I have found that is what works best for my body at this time of my life.
+So, for example, you might eat strawberries, raspberries, blueberries, cherries, peaches, pears, and avocados on a regular basis; apples and plums occasionally; dates, figs, pineapple, raisins, and banana on special occasions.

 And, of course, make sure your fruit is organic.
 Besides the fact that pesticides, fertilizers and other additives disrupt brain chemistry and the endocrine system, organic fruit is also higher in nutrient content like antioxidants, than its counterpart.
 When left to fend for itself, fruits and vegetables generate substances called phenolics to protect themselves from pests which prompts an increase in antioxidants.
 This process is impeded in the presence of pesticides and herbicides.

 Last, but not least, be sure to eat your fruit as a whole food, not a juice.
-Juices are way too concentrated, high in sugar and they are missing the pulp that will slow down absorption of the sugar.
+Juices are way too concentrated, high in sugar, and they are missing the pulp that will slow down the absorption of the sugar.